Karthik-Shenoy/CS_Fundamentals/HighLevelDesign/Components/Optimization_Techniques/Caching/ServerSideCaching/Readme.md

 ## Caching in Relational Database

 ### WAL (Write ahead Log)
-- data is written to write ahead log before being indexed in a B-Tree (usually used to recover from failure / synchronization between various DB replicas)
+- The description of the operation is written to write ahead log before being indexed in a B-Tree (usually used to recover from failure and synchronization between various DB replicas)

 ### Buffer Pool
 - area used to `cache query results`